Techno-thriller: Style

 Techno-thrillers focus strongly on details, especially on the technology, which is frequently of military origin.
 Techno-thrillers tend to have a broad scope in the narrative, and can often be regarded as contemporary speculative fiction; world wars are a common topic.
 Techno-thrillers often overlap, as far as the genre goes, with near-future science fiction, military fiction, and espionage fiction.
 To the extent that technology is now a dominant aspect of modern global culture, most modern thrillers are "techno-thrillers" in broad sense, and the genre is somewhat diffuse.
 Techno-thrillers blur smoothly into the category of hard science fiction; the defining characteristics of techno-thriller are an emphasis on real-world or plausible near-future technology.
 There is often a focus on military or military-political action.
 Techno-thrillers also overlap with conspiracy fiction and apocalyptic fiction.
 While techno-thrillers borrow concepts and ideas from other forms and styles of other genres, notably science-fiction and its subcategories, it is a fresh and still developing style with it being more of a hybrid genre, more closely related to thrillers and technology.
 Since technology is always changing, that brings a fresh take on techno thrillers with advancement always on the scope.

 Varieties

-Techno-thrillers have at least five varieties within the genre.
+According to a Writer's Digest article, techno-thrillers have at least five varieties within the genre.
 These are military techno-thrillers, spy techno-thrillers, crypto-techno-thrillers, disaster techno-thrillers, and science-fiction techno-thrillers.